A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Conclusion

 \section{Conclusion}

-In this paper we have reconsidered the notion of {\it quantum entanglement} from the perspective of the logos categorical approach.
-We argued that the notions of pure state and separability, derived from operational and metaphysical standpoints are superfluous for the mathematical formalism.
-Leaving aside these superfluous distinctions we have proposed a new objective definition of entanglement in terms of effective and intensive relations.
-We have argued that this definition provides an objective account of quantum potential coding, adding {\it anschaulich} content and erasing the supposedly ``spookiness'' present within quantum correlations.
+In this paper we provide a new objective definition of the notion of {\it quantum entanglement} from the perspective of the logos categorical approach.
+Grounded on an intensive interpretation of the Born rule and leaving behind the metaphysics of particles and the existence of collapses, we have provided the definitions of {\it intensive} and {\it effective} relations.
+Through these notions we are able to characterize a new notion of entanglement in terms of the relational potential coding of intensive and effective relations.
+We have argued that this definition provides not only an objective account of entanglement but also adds to the {\it anschaulich} understanding of the theory.